bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

    `.map` on the other hand, also executes a provided function for every item in the array but returns
     a completely new array with this data mapped to it.
 2. Name five different Types in JavaScript.
 A Type is something that can represent data.
 What is so special about arrays?
+   -Booleans
+   -Objects
+   -Strings
+   -Numbers
+   -Arrays
+   Arrays are special because they allow us to hold multiple values inside of one variable.
+Furthermore, arrays are mutable objects and have all sorts of useful methods attached to them that allow us to quickly traverse, search, and update them.
 3. What is closure?
 Can you code out a quick example of a closure?
 4. Describe the four rules of the `this` keyword.